Position: Considerations for Differentially Private Learning with Large-Scale Public Pretraining: Are we still measuring progress on private learning?

 \subsection{Towards Better Benchmarks}

-Ultimately, the question we want to answer is whether we (as a community) are making progress towards effective private learning.
+Ultimately, the question we want to answer is whether or not we (as a community) are making progress towards effective private learning.
 It is possible that we live in a world---which we will call \worldone---where all sensitive tasks we care about (e.g., medical classification tasks) are well represented by data that is publicly available, e.g., on the Internet.
 Alternatively, we might live in a different world---\worldtwo---where these sensitive tasks are \emph{not well} represented and mostly disjoint from any public data.

 Knowing which of these two worlds we are in is important!
 If we are in \worldone, then everything is great: for a sensitive task of interest, simply use a publicly pretrained foundation model and solve the task with either zero-shot learning~\cite{AroraR22} or minimal finetuning (barring the issues raised above about the pretraining data actually also being sensitive).
-In contrast, if we are in \worldtwo, then foundation models pre-trained on Internet data might be of little help in many privacy-sensitive settings, as exemplified by the poor results reported by~\cite{RaghuZKB19,PhamDGLYLTL21} on some medical tasks.
+In contrast, if we are in \worldtwo, then foundation models pre-trained on Internet data might be of little help in many privacy-sensitive settings, as exemplified by the minor benefit of transfer learning reported by~\citet{RaghuZKB19,PhamDGKLYYCLWTL23} on some medical tasks.

 Crucially, we cannot know in which world we are in without \emph{collecting data that resembles privacy-sensitive tasks that we actually care about} (i.e., not CIFAR-10 or ImageNet).
 We thus believe it is necessary for the private learning community to begin considering and curating new benchmarks---to properly disentangle advances in non-private representation learning from advances in privacy-preserving learning.
-Such benchmarks could include existing sensitive datasets that have been released for research purposes, e.g., medical datasets~\cite{johnson2016mimic, irvin2019chexpert, wang2017chestx, bejnordi2017diagnostic}, email corpora~\cite{klimt2004enron}, user reviews~\cite{BennettL07}, etc.
+Such benchmarks could include existing sensitive datasets that have been released for research purposes, e.g., medical datasets~\cite{johnson2016mimic, IrvinRKYCCMHBSSMHSJLLPLN19, wang2017chestx, bejnordi2017diagnostic}, email corpora~\cite{klimt2004enron}, user reviews~\cite{BennettL07}, etc.